Wigner-GPU-Lab/Teaching/CMake/Lesson3_Dependecies/README.md

 # Lesson 3 - Dependencies

 One of the strengths of CMake is its ability to find dependencies with minimal user effort (based on upstream support).
-There are two catgories of dependecies, both with their preferred way of detection:
+There are two categories of dependencies, both with their preferred way of detection:

 - Upstream is a binary or is built using another technology
 - Upstream was built using CMake